Absentee Ballot Application

 Can I FAX my absentee ballot application or apply on line?

-No. The absentee voter's original signature is required.
+NO!
+The absentee voter's original, (non digitized) signature is required.

 Do post marks count when submitting an absentee ballot application or when returning the voted ballot?

-No. The absentee ballot application must be in the Election Board office no later than 5:00 p.m. on the Tuesday prior to the Election.
-The actual voted ballot must be in the Election Board Office no later than 5:00 p.m. on the Friday prior to the Election.
+NO!
+The absentee ballot application must be in the Election Board office no later than 5:00 p.m. on the Tuesday prior to the Election.
+The actual voted ballot must be in the Election Board Office no later than 5:00 p.m. on the Friday prior to each Election.

 Is there 'Early Voting' in Pennsylvania?